East Cleveland, Ohio: History

 Historically East Cleveland was partially founded by Scottish immigrants, whose names can still be found in the city such as Shaw, McIlrath, and Eddy.
 East Cleveland incorporated as a village in 1895 and became a city in 1911.
 This charter included provisions for women's suffrage, which at the time was unheard of east of the Mississippi River.
 Before the charter passed, the city of Cleveland unsuccessfully attempted to annex the emerging municipality in 1910 and again in 1916.

 East Cleveland is home to General Electric's historic Nela Park, the world's first industrial park.
 Nela Park, which was added to the National Register of Historic Places in 1975, continues to operate today as the functional headquarters for GE Lighting and is the city's second largest employer.
 Huron Hospital, a satellite hospital of the Cleveland Clinic, was the city's largest employer.
 Huron Hospital was a notable health care facility, being the only Level-II trauma center between Cleveland's MetroHealth Medical Center, located on West 25th Street, and Hillcrest Hospital, located in Mayfield Heights.
 Huron Hospital closed in early spring of 2011.

-By the Great Depression a great number of homes along "Millionaires' Row" were demolished or abandoned.
-Although commercial properties and fast-food chains replaced many Euclid Avenue homes during the second half of the 20th century, East Cleveland is still home to 18 of the original "Millionaire's Row" homes, while only six are left in the city of Cleveland.
+Euclid Avenue was the city's "Millionaires Row" and home to many wealthy industrialists, among them John D. Rockefeller.
+During the 1920s and 1930s, a number of homes on Euclid Ave were demolished and replaced with commercial buildings and parking lots.
+In the 1950s, during the construction of the Innerbelt Freeway, more of these historical houses were removed.
+In the 21st century, a small number of the original luxury homes survive.

 After World War II, development of other suburbs within the region brought a number of changes to East Cleveland.
 By the 1960s, African Americans constituted an increasingly large portion of the city's population.
 By 1984, East Cleveland was one of the largest primarily black communities in Ohio, with a population of 36,957.